sassoftware/sas-viya-programming/communities/SAS/JES_selectOutputFormat/README.md

-# Changing JES Web Application Outputs on the Fly
+# Selecting Different JES Web Application Outputs

 One common question I get about creating applications using the [Job Execution Service Web Application](https://go.documentation.sas.com/doc/en/jobexeccdc/2.2/jobexecug/titlepage.htm) is if the job's results can be delivered in a different format.
 The most popular request is if a JSON file can be returned.
 Well, as it turns out it's very easy to do this!
 As a matter of fact the Job Execution Service Web Application's documentation has a [specific example](https://go.documentation.sas.com/doc/en/jobexeccdc/2.2/jobexecug/n0t91q5lsc2b8qn14fd0cgbmylr8.htm#n1946clxvisfs1n1evin42sckavo) which shows how to format a Job's results as a JSON file.